gmdsi/GMDSI_notebooks/docs/part2/freyberg_pstfrom_pest_setup.md

 temporal_gs = pyemu.geostats.GeoStruct(variograms=v_time, transform='none')
 ```

-#### 5.3.
-Add Parameters
+#### Add Parameters

 Let's start by adding parameters of hydraulic properties that vary in space (but not time) and which are housed in array-type files (e.g. Kh, Kv, Ss, Sy).
 We will start by demonstrating step-by-step for Kh.

 First, find all the external array files that contain Kh values.
 In our case, these are the files with "npf_k_" in the file name.
-As you can see below, there is one file for each model layer.

 ```python